+- 1. An appeal against the Trial Chamber judgment may be filed by:

+- a) The Co-Prosecutors; and

+- b) The Accused.

+c) The Civil Parties may appeal the decision on reparations.
+Where the Co-Prosecutors have appealed, the Civil Parties may appeal the verdict.
+They may not appeal the sentence.

-- 1. An appeal may be filed by: - a) The Co-Prosecutors; - b) The Accused; - c) Victims, in respect of their rights under Rule 23(4); and - c) The Civil Parties in respect of their other civil interests, but only where the Co-Prosecutors have appealed. - 2.
-A party wishing to appeal a decision of the Trial Chamber where immediate appeal is available under Rule 104(4) shall file an appeal setting out the grounds of appeal and arguments in support thereof.
-In respect of each ground of appeal it shall: - a) specify an alleged error on a question of law and demonstrate how it invalidates the decision; or - b) specify a discernible error in the exercise of the Trial Chamber's discretion which results in prejudice to the appellant; or - c) specify an alleged error of fact and demonstrate how it occasioned a miscarriage of justice. - 3.
-A party wishing to appeal a judgment shall file a notice of appeal setting forth the grounds.
+2. A party wishing to appeal a decision of the Trial Chamber where immediate appeal is available under Rule 104(4) shall file an appeal setting out the grounds of appeal and arguments in support thereof.
+In respect of each ground of appeal it shall:

+a) specify an alleged error on a question of law and demonstrate how it invalidates the decision; or b) specify a discernible error in the exercise of the Trial Chamber's discretion which results in prejudice to the appellant; or c) specify an alleged error of fact and demonstrate how it occasioned a miscarriage of justice.

+3. A party wishing to appeal a judgment shall file a notice of appeal setting forth the grounds.
 The notice shall, in respect of each ground of appeal, specify the alleged errors of law invalidating the decision and alleged errors of fact which occasioned a miscarriage of justice.
-The appellant shall subsequently file an appeal brief setting out the arguments and authorities in support of each of the grounds, in accordance with the requirements of paragraphs 2(a) and (c) of this Rule. - 4.
-Appeals shall identify the finding or ruling challenged, with specific reference to the page and paragraph numbers of the decision of the Trial Chamber.
+The appellant shall subsequently file an appeal brief setting out the arguments and authorities in support of each of the grounds, in accordance with the requirements of paragraphs 2(a) and (c) of this Rule.

+4. Appeals shall identify the finding or ruling challenged, with specific reference to the page and paragraph numbers of the decision of the Trial Chamber.